Skip to content

 • Fallthrough control in switch cases

 Conditional statements are the decision-making backbone of any program.
-Go provides elegant and powerful constructs for handling different execution paths.
+Go provides constructs for handling different execution paths.

 Conditional Constructs in Go